mjpancake/mjpancake.github.io/doc/libsaki/mount.md

 | 8p | 3 | 130mk |
 | 9p | 2 | 20mk |

-Then the probablity of drawing a 8p is 13/17, computed from "130mk / (20mk + 130mk + 20mk)".
+Then the probability of drawing a 8p is 13/17, computed from "130mk / (20mk + 130mk + 20mk)".

 In another case, if a skill subtracted 100mk from 8p, the maintain will become: